shompoe/Darkstone/README.md

 ## Standard Notes theme based on a Material You palette
 ![Preview](darkstone.png)
 ## Instalation
-You can install this theme by going to "General" in Standard Notes preferences, scrolling to the bottom and expanding "Advanced", then scrolling to the bottom again and pasting the link below.
+You can install this theme by going to "General" in Standard Notes preferences, scrolling to the bottom and expanding "Advanced Options", then scrolling to the bottom again and pasting the link below.

 https://listed.to/p/iC65pyAVlh